carpentries-incubator/python-humanities-lesson/setup.md

 ### Anaconda installation

 Anaconda will install the workshop packages for you.
+You only need one of the two.

 #### Download and install Anaconda